-(38) Composed of great love, he is the foremost mind of great compassion
+(38) Composed of great love, the foremost mind of great compassion

-(88) He’s the agent fulfilling the aims of all limited beings.
-The wisher of benefit, he’s the one with parental affection toward limited beings.
+(88) The agent fulfilling the aims of all limited beings, the wisher of benefit, the one with parental affection toward limited beings.

 Also, like Allah, clear light mind Manjushri is:

-(152) The one worthy of offerings, worthy of praise, the one for prostration… worthy of shows of respect, most worthy of veneration, worthy of homage.
+(152) The one worthy of offerings, worthy of praise, the one for prostration… worthy of shows of respect, most worthy of veneration, worthy for homage.